LostBitset/quiver_se/js_concolic/EIDIN/Standard.md

 ## 0. Abstract

 This document defines the **EIDIN (Event-aware Interactive DSE INterface)** protocol.
 This is a simple two-way protocol based on Protocol Buffers.
 It is established between an "analyzer process" (`AN`), which generates path conditions, and an "orchestration process" (`OR`), which makes solver queries and sends models (back to the "analyzer process") to be tested.
+Keep in mind that this protocol is asynchronous, and the only associations between analysis requests (`Analyze*`) and responses (`PathCondition`) is an ID set by the orchestration process.

 ## 1. Messages